-- Have a robust induction which includes all relevant aspects of safeguarding practice. - Know the names of the DPs and what their role includes. - Know how to record and pass on concerns about a child or adult. - Understand their individual responsibility to refer child protection concerns to relevant agencies as a matter of urgency if there is no DP present and/or they feel the child remains at risk of significant harm. - Staff Members: Attend basic child protection training every three years as a minimum and within 6 weeks of commencing employment.
-Training will contain details of the local safeguarding procedures within Cambridgeshire and support staff to identify signs of possible abuse and neglect at the earliest opportunity and to respond to these in a timely and appropriate way. - Receive regular and relevant updates on safeguarding practice, usually from their DP, at least annually. - Ensure they are fully aware of the Use of Mobile phone, Camera's and Technological Devices Policy and support the setting in safeguarding children online.
+- Have a robust induction which includes all relevant aspects of safeguarding practice. - Know the names of the DSLs and what their role includes. - Know how to record and pass on concerns about a child or adult. - Understand their individual responsibility to refer child protection concerns to relevant agencies as a matter of urgency if there is no DSL present and/or they feel the child remains at risk of significant harm. - Staff Members: Attend basic child protection training every year as a minimum and within 6 weeks of commencing employment.
+Training will contain details of the local safeguarding procedures within Cambridgeshire and support staff to identify signs of possible abuse, neglect, and exploitation at the earliest opportunity and to respond to these in a timely and appropriate way. - Receive regular and relevant updates on safeguarding practice, usually from their DSL at least annually. - Understand the setting policy on babysitting for families who attend the setting. - Ensure they are fully aware of the Use of Mobile phone, Camera's and Technological Devices Policy and support the setting in safeguarding children online.